The-Zhou-Lab/SeedGerm-VIG/README.md

 We also uploaded all the image series used including wheat, rice, and barley, with two example image series (i.e. black_G7, and blue_G2) packaged separately.

 ### jupyter notebooks
-We uploaded the step by step notebooks with an all-in-one notebook that integrating interactive widget interface.
+We uploaded the step by step notebooks, along with an all-in-one notebook that integrating interactive widget interface.

 ## To install Python, Anaconda and Libraries If you wish to run from the source code provided in this project, you will need to set up Python on your system.